Substance Abuse Education for Delaware Nurses

 Example:

-A patient with chronic back pain for more than 3 years is currently taking oxycodone 30 mg twice daily (BID).
+A patient with chronic back pain for more than three years is currently taking oxycodone 30 mg twice daily (BID).
 Calculate the MME.

 - Calculate the total daily amount the patient is prescribed.